 Lease of assets under which all the risks and benefits of ownership are effectively retained by the lessor are classified as operating leases.
-Payments made under operating leases are charged to the Profit and Loss Account over the lease term.
+Payments made under operating leases are charged to the Profit and Loss Account on a straight line basis over the lease term.